Biden says "we must unite America again" in speech at Philadelphia church before traveling to Harrisburg

 According to CBS News reporters inside the church, the crowd started chanting "four more years" once Mr. Biden concluded his speech and returned to his seat on the stage.

-Mr. Biden and First Lady Jill Biden arrived in Philadelphia around 10 a.m.
+Mr. Biden and first lady Jill Biden arrived in Philadelphia around 10 a.m.
 ET, where they were met at the airport by Mayor Cherelle Parker and Sens.
 Bob Casey and John Fetterman of Pennsylvania, both Democrats.
-According to the Biden campaign, the president also plans to meet with Gov. Josh Shapiro, Lt.
+The president also met with Gov. Josh Shapiro, Lt.
 Gov. Austin Davis and others throughout the day.

-Upon arriving in Harrisburg on Air Force One alongside the first lady, Fetterman and his wife, Gisele, the president answered one press question: Is the Democratic party behind him?
+Mr. Biden arrived in Harrisburg on Air Force One alongside the first lady, Fetterman and his wife, Gisele.
+Upon arrival, the president answered one press question: Is the Democratic party behind him?
 To which Mr. Biden replied, "Yes."

+The group then made its way to AFSCME, a local union hall in Harrisburg, where Mr. Biden stepped outside to speak to the crowd.

+In an off-the-cuff speech without a teleprompter, Mr. Biden told those gathered in Harrisburg that in his second term, he plans to work on fairer taxes, touching on former President Trump's tax cuts for billionaires, which Mr. Biden has criticized throughout his campaigns and presidency.

 Mr. Biden, who most recently traveled to Philadelphia in May with Vice President Kamala Harris to launch their "Black Voters for Biden-Harris" initiative," was originally scheduled to appear Sunday at the annual NEA conference in Philadelphia.
 That speech was canceled after the NEA's union, the National Education Association Staff Organization, announced a strike and set up picket lines around the Pennsylvania Convention Center in downtown Philadelphia.